 - They practice several foreign languages.

-- They build relationships first where important.
+- They build relationships first where this is important.

 - They focus on actions and results where and when appropriate.

 - They navigate between short and long term, between different stakeholders’ statuses, between individual and group attitudes.